Writing copy that generates millions of dollars is easy, right?

-- Urgency: Communicate to the reader that if they don’t take action soon, they will moss out on an incredible deal.
-Or, they won’t solve their problem or pain point. (“Only 8 Seats Left For Our Digital Marketing Webinar.
+- Urgency: Communicate to the reader that if they don’t take action soon, they will miss out on an incredible deal.
+Or they won’t solve their problem or pain point. (“Only 8 Seats Left For Our Digital Marketing Webinar.
 Don’t Miss Out!”)

 - Curiosity: Don’t give everything away in the headline.
 Start at the high point of a story or make a bold claim that you explain with the body. (“This Business Model Pays Him $5,500/Day”)